California Solar Incentives and Rebates: How to Maximize Your Solar Savings | Solar.com

 Whether your goal is energy cost savings, contributing to the clean energy transition, or providing backup power for grid outages, going solar is absolutely worth it in California – even under NEM 3.0 solar billing.

-California is notorious for having some of the nation’s highest utility electricity rates and there is plenty of reason to belive they will continue increasing.
+California is notorious for having some of the nation’s highest utility electricity rates and there is plenty of reason to believe they will continue increasing.
 Home solar is an affordable alternative to buying electricity from a utility provider and a hedge against rising energy costs.

 See how much you could save by comparing quotes from our network of trusted installers.